jsxgraph/moodle-filter_jsxgraph/README.md

 This is a plug-in for [moodle](//moodle.org) 2+ to enable function plotting and dynamic geometry constructions with [JSXGraph](http://jsxgraph.org).
-Using the [JSXGraph](http://jsxgraph.org) filter makes it a lot easier to embed JSXGraph constructions into moodle online documents.
+Using the [JSXGraph](http://jsxgraph.org) filter makes it a lot easier to embed [JSXGraph](http://jsxgraph.org) constructions into moodle online documents.

 ## Installation
 ### Installation for moodle 3+: (by Moodle Admin)

-Instructions therefor will follow when the development has moved on.
+In version 3 the installation has changed a bit.
+Follow the steps below:

+1. Download the ZIP-compressed directory `install_jsxgraph_plugin.zip` from the `moodle3+` folder by downloading the entire GIT directory and extracting `install_jsxgraph_plugin.zip` from it.

+   **Do not unpack `install_jsxgraph_plugin.zip`!**

+2. In moodle, navigate to `Moodle -> Site administration -> Plugins -> Plugins -> Install plugins`
+3. Under `Install plugin from ZIP file`, drag and drop `install_jsxgraph_plugin.zip` und click on `Show more...`
+4. Choose the plugin type `Text filter (filter)`
+5. Rename the root directory to `jsxgraph` by filling the input (be sure to write correctly)
+6. Click on `Install plugin from ZIP the file` and follow the instructions
+7. After installing go to `Moodle -> Site administration -> Plugins -> Filters -> Manage filters` and switch the `Active?`-attribute of JSXGraph to `on`

+**To use MathJax, please refer to the "MathJax" section in this documentation**

 ### Installation for moodle 2.x: (by Moodle Admin)
 1. Upload the complete plug-in folder `moodle2` into the folder `moodle-->filter`
-2. In Moodle, navigate to `Moodle->Administration->Configuration->"Filter"` and click on the entry `jsxgraph` to activate the filter
+2. In moodle, navigate to `Moodle -> Administration -> Configuration -> "Filter"` and click on the entry `jsxgraph` to activate the filter

 ### Installation for moodle 1.9: (by Moodle Admin)